 Feb.
 15, 2023 Note: Bird flu (also known as avian influenza) has received some concerning media attention lately, including reports of transmissions to mammals such as black bears.
 However, the virus is not considered a direct threat to humans, according to the Centers for Disease Control (CDC), and other science-based authorities.
 Previously reported cautions and protocols remain in place.

 More than 700 deceased birds, primarily juvenile snow geese, have been retrieved by the Washington Department of Fish and Wildlife (WDFW) in western Skagit County on and around Skagit Bay, as well as in northwestern Snohomish County and on Camano Island and Port Susan in Island County.

-Samples have been taken from these birds for testing for bird flu (also known as avian influenza), with H5N1 strain Highly Pathogenic Avian Influenza (HPAI) suspected.
+Samples have been taken from these birds for testing for bird flu, with H5N1 strain Highly Pathogenic Avian Influenza (HPAI) suspected.